19bufordcarl/CarlRPG/Myth & Shadow/Magic/Enchanting/Enchanting.md

 #### Replenishing Charges

 Charges do **NOT** replenish automatically.
-You must imbue the weapon with 1/10 the [Mythril](../Mythril.md) required again!
+You must imbue the weapon with 1/2 the [Mythril](../Mythril.md) required again (100x the Mythril for the spell).
 However, since the magic is already bound to the item, you do not need to make another [Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll), nor do you need access to arcane equipment.
-You can do this recharge over the course of 6 minutes, or one [Delve Round](../../Game%20Procedures/Round.md#Delve%20Round).
+You can do this recharging over the course of 1 hour.

 #### Other Rules